lanebny/mysql_client_at/README.md

 ![Audit Summary](https://github.com/lanebny/mysql_client_at/blob/master/image/audit_summary.png)

 ##Testing
-Testing for database applications starts with testable design, basically meaning a design that houses business functions in libraries.
+Testing for database applications starts with testable design, basically meaning a design that packages business functions in libraries.
 Given libraries of business functions, it is relatively easy to produce integration tests (tests that go against live databases) by linking the libraries into a test framework like Google Test, but not so easy to implement unit tests (fast, focused tests that don't require a database).
 Unit tests are important because they can be run after every commit, so that side-effect bugs can be caught as soon as they are introduced.

 MySQL Client AT solves the unit-test problem by allowing you to re-run any successful integration test as a unit test.
 If you install the `capture` plugin when you run an integration test it will serialize statement executions into JSON files, which can then be used to run the same test without connecting to MySQL.
 The framework provides a Google Test fixture which allows you to run the same binary as an integration test or a unit test just by changing a command-line option.